Tile Flavor: Matching Game codes (Update) - 06/2026

 Strategic Ways to Use Codes More Efficiently

-Timing changes everything.
+Timing changes everything here.

-The strongest approach usually looks something like this:
+In practice, the strongest approach usually looks something like this:

 • Save XP boosts before event launches